Criminal Justice Career Options

 Pursuing a degree in the criminal justice field can provide solid, lucrative and rewarding opportunities in a wide range of career paths.
 Graduates from criminal justice degree programs from criminal justice colleges can find work in both the public and private sectors or go on to graduate school, allowing the greatest degree of flexibility when deciding on the right career.

-After graduating from criminal justice schools with an accredited criminal justice degree program, many students move directly into positions in law enforcement, corrections and other areas of the criminal justice job market.
+After graduating from criminal justice schools with an accredited criminal justice degree program, many students who choose a criminal justice major move directly into positions in law enforcement, corrections and other areas of the criminal justice job market.
 Other students go on to graduate school or law school.
 Here are some of the most popular career paths for graduates of criminal justice bachelor's degree programs.

 |Career Options||Minimum Education Required||Median Salary||Expected Job Growth6|